 This rule usually excludes businesses that are too small to have international branches as well as small business owners.
 Make sure to speak with your immigration attorney to determine if your business qualifies for this visa.

-Another L-1 visa restriction is the fact that visa holders are not permitted to start their own business while on L-1 status.
-In order to maintain your status, you must only work for your sponsoring employer and no one else, meaning that you also cannot work part time for another employer simultaneously.
+Another L-1 visa restriction is the fact that visa holders are not permitted to start their own businesses while on L-1 status.
+In order to maintain your status, you must only work for your sponsoring employer and no one else, meaning that you also cannot work part-time for another employer simultaneously.
 This is in contrast to the H-1B visa, which allows both entrepreneurship and part-time employment.

 How We Can Help

-Now that you are aware of all the advantages and disadvantages that the L-1 visa has compared to other work visas, you may still be wondering if it is the right choice for your case.
+Now that you are aware of the L1a and L1b visa requirements as well as all the advantages and disadvantages that the L-1 visa has compared to other work visas, you may still be wondering if it is the right choice for your case.
 Retaining the help of a qualified immigration attorney can help you decide how you want to proceed.